braindotai/Deep-Learning-Scratch-Arena/README.md

 ## Why Scratch Implemantation?

+- It helps us to understand the core working of an algorithm better.
+- We could try to improve an existing algorithm both for accuracy and efficiency.
+- We could implement our own version of an existing algorithm with some new features via experiments.
+- We could even invent new algorithms that could outperform previous algorithms achieving SOTA(state of the art) results.
+- Thus we could actually contribute to the field.

 Watch https://youtu.be/l9RWTMNnvi4?t=130,
 The God Father of AI Geoffrey Hinton said "If you want to understand a really complicated device like brain, then you should build one".